Tips for Organizing Your Moodle Course

 - Make sure file names are unique and descriptive of the content.

-Providing context at the start of each module can help learners be more prepared and focused.
-This information is also helpful for students to reference as they progress through the content.
-Consider including the following introductory information at the beginning of each module:
+Providing context at the start of each module or section can help learners be more prepared and focused.
+Consider including:

-- What: Provide a brief overview to let students know what to expect in this section.
+- What: Provide a brief overview to let students know what to expect in this module.

 - Why: List the learning objectives so that students understand the purpose of the resources, activities and assessments.